apache/nifi-minifi-cpp/CONFIGURE.md

 The underlying implementation to use for these repositories can be configured in the minifi.properties file.

 The Flow File Repository can be configured with the `nifi.flowfile.repository.class.name` property.
 If not specified, it uses the `FlowFileRepository` class by default, which stores the flow file metadata in a RocksDB database.
-Alternatively it can be configured to use a `VolatileFlowFileRepository` which is equivalent of the `NoOpRepository` for not keeping any state, flow files are only stored in memory while being transferred between processors.
+Alternatively it can be configured to use a `NoOpRepository` for not keeping any state, flow files are only stored in memory while being transferred between processors.

     # in minifi.properties
-    nifi.flowfile.repository.class.name=VolatileFlowFileRepository  # Equivalent of NoOpRepository
+    nifi.flowfile.repository.class.name=NoOpRepository  # VolatileFlowFileRepository can also be used which is an alias for NoOpRepository

 The Content Repository can be configured with the `nifi.content.repository.class.name` property.
 If not specified, it uses the `DatabaseContentRepository` class by default, which persists the content in a RocksDB database. `DatabaseContentRepository` is also the default value specified in the minifi.properties file.
 Alternatively it can be configured to use a `VolatileContentRepository` that keeps the state in memory (so the state gets lost upon restart), or the `FileSystemRepository` to keep the state in regular files.